First Drive: 2018 Kia Rio Hatchback Review

 2018 Kia Rio Hatchback.
 Photo: Amee Reehal

-Popular these days, from subcompact and compacts to luxury vehicles, is the floating-style head unit and screen, for what it’s worth, looks like a tablet duct taped to the dash.
+Popular these days, from subcompact and compact to luxury vehicles, is the floating-style head unit and screen; for what it’s worth, it looks like a tablet duct-taped to the dash.
 The new 2018 Rio gets the same treatment, but the styling isn’t invasive; the head unit design is clean and squared-off (as opposed to round and bubbly as in some competing products – but hey, it’s a personal preference).

 2018 Kia Rio Hatchback interior front seats